Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Summary Conclusions

-\item We infer a linear relation between the median galaxy size-halo radius relation over two orders of magnitude in stellar masses from $\sim 10^{9.35} {\rm M}_{\odot}h^{-2}$.
-Below this stellar mass, we see evidence for a departure from this linearity.
-The galaxy size halo radius ratio shows upto 25 percent smaller values compared to the linear relation for galaxies with stellar masses $\sim 10^{8.7} {\rm M}_{\odot}h^{-2}$, and upto 50 percent smaller for lower mass galaxies with stellar masses $\sim 10^{8} {\rm M}_{\odot}h^{-2}$. \item We compare our results on galaxy size-halo radius relation with similar results from past studies.
-Our results are in qualitative agreement with abundance matching results of \cite{Kravtsov2013, Huang2017} and \cite{Somerville2018} for galaxies more massive than $\sim 10^{9.35} {\rm M}_{\odot}h^{-2}$.
-We do not find consistent results with abundance matching work of \cite{Zhang2022} who predict a monotonic decreasing trend of size ratio with increasing halo masses.
+\begin{itemize} \item \preetish{We infer a linear relation between the median galaxy size-halo radius relation over two orders of magnitude in stellar masses from $\sim 10^{9} {\rm M}_{\odot}h^{-2}$.
+If we extrapolate the stellar mass-halo mass relation (SMHMR) to stellar masses lower than this, we see an indication of a departure from this linearity which manifests itself as decreasing galaxy size halo radius ratio with the decrease in stellar mass.
+The galaxy size halo radius ratio shows up to 30 percent smaller values compared to the linear relation for galaxies with stellar masses $\sim 10^{8} {\rm M}_{\odot}h^{-2}$.
+The qualitative trend of stellar mass dependence of galaxy size-halo radius relation remains the same even if we use other existing SMHMRs from the literature.}

+\item We compare our results on galaxy size-halo radius relation with similar results from past studies.
+Our results are in qualitative agreement with abundance matching results of \cite{Kravtsov2013, Huang2017} and \cite{Somerville2018} for galaxies more massive than \preetish{$\sim 10^{9} {\rm M}_{\odot}h^{-2}$.} We do not find consistent results with abundance matching work of \cite{Zhang2022} who predict a monotonic decreasing trend of size ratio with increasing halo masses.
 Our results on the relationship between galaxy size and halo radius as a function of stellar mass are in qualitative agreement with the halo concentration dependent galaxy size prescription by \cite{Jiang2019} at intermediate halo masses only.
-We observe a departure from this prediction at low and high halo mass ends in our analysis. \item The factor of 2 difference in the ratio of galaxy-to-halo radius as a function of stellar mass in low-mass/dwarf galaxies has not been reported in past studies.
-Its existence (albeit based on the extrapolation of our halo mass estimates) either points to our lack of knowledge of dark matter content (which needs to be almost an order of magnitude higher for a universal galaxy-halo radius relation) of dwarf galaxies or else requires modification in simplistic models of galaxy formation predicting sizes of dwarf galaxies via assigning them a constant fraction of halo spin. \item In the case of the latter possibility, we show that the fraction of halo angular momentum retained by dwarf galaxies should also be stellar mass dependent.
-Similar results are also found in analytical work by \cite{Posti2018} and a study based on FIRE hydro-dynamical simulation by \cite{El-Badry2018}.
-Our predicted trend of angular momentum retention fraction with stellar mass qualitatively agrees with the results in these works. \end{itemize}
+We observe a departure from this prediction at low and high halo mass ends in our analysis.

+\item \preetish{The 30\% change in the ratio of galaxy-to-halo radius as a function of stellar mass in low-mass/dwarf galaxies have not been reported in past studies.
+Its existence (albeit based on the extrapolation of our halo mass estimates) either points to our lack of knowledge of dark matter content (which needs to be almost 0.5 dex higher for a universal galaxy-halo radius relation) of dwarf galaxies or else requires modification in simplistic models of galaxy formation predicting sizes of dwarf galaxies via assigning them a constant fraction of halo spin.}